 Some of the best cheap audio interface for home recording studios and live performances are now available for under $200.

-In this post we will help you find the best cheap audio interface that fit your needs but also spending the minimum possible budget.
+In this post, we will help you find the best cheap audio interface that fit your needs but also spending the minimum possible budget.

 What is an audio interface and why is it so important

 If you are not experienced in the market of home recording studio equipment, then the choice of an audio interface is not an easy job.
-The many features, dozens of models and the big price differential that can go from $100 to more than $4000 for professional recording studios makes this choice quit special.
+The many features, dozens of models and the big price differential that can go from $100 to more than $4000 for professional recording studios make this choice quit special.

 The most important features to consider when buying a cheap audio interface

-- Interface connectivity: USB is the most common, FIREWIRE offers minimum possible latency and there are also THUNDERBOLT and PCIE connection for premium interfaces.
-In our budget we are exclusively looking for USB connectivity interfaces.
+- Interface connectivity: USB is the most common, FIREWIRE offers minimum possible latency and there are also THUNDERBOLT and PCIe connection for premium interfaces.
+In our budget, we are exclusively looking for USB connectivity interfaces.

 - Input channel types: LINE, MIC, OPTICAL, DI for your recordings.
 As well as MIDI IN/OUT to connect your keyboard or controller.